ishanpranav/parallel-compression/README.md

-# parallel-compression
+# Parallel compression
-A multithreaded run-length-encoding compression utility
+This is a multithreaded run-length-encoding compression utility implemented for the NYU CSCI 202 Operating Systems course.